kurron/ansible-role-logstash/README.md

 ```
 - hosts: servers
   roles:
-      - { role: kurron.logstash }
+      - { role: kurron.logstash, elastic_elasticsearch_host: search.example.com }
 ```

-UPDATE!!!!

-By default, the role installs Elasticsearch, Logstash and Kibana to the same host.
 Logstash is configured to accept `syslog` messages at a custom port of `5514`.
 Logstash is also configured to accept `GELF` formatted messages on port `12201`.

-To tet your installation, you can issue the following two commands, replacing the ip with your host's ip.
-The messages should show up in Kibina.
+To test your installation, you can issue the following two commands, replacing the ip with your host's ip.
+The messages should show up in Kibana.
 You will have to add the proper indices into Kibana before the messages show up.

 ```
 logger --server 192.168.1.78 --port 5514 --priority 0  --tag test 'Hello, Syslog!'

-echo '{"version": "1.1","host":"example.org","short_message":"Hello, GELF","full_message":"More details","level":1,"_user_id":9001,"_some_info":"foo","_some_env_var":"bar"}' | gzip | nc --udp --wait 1 192.168.1.78 12201
+echo '{"version": "1.1","host":"example.org","short_message":"Hello, GELF!","full_message":"More details","level":1,"_user_id":9001,"_some_info":"foo","_some_env_var":"bar"}' | gzip | nc --udp --wait 1 192.168.1.78 12201
 ```
 License
 -------